Power Rankings: Penguins keep precarious hold on No. 1

 6. (8) Ottawa Senators

 There's something special going on with this team.
 Coach Guy Boucher has helped build a belief system among his players that has helped the Senators overcome every obstacle thrown their way all season.
 And they've dealt with their share.
-We knew Erik Karlsson was great, but the postseason has put a spotlight on a player like Jean-Gabriel Pageau, who deserves it.
+We knew Erik Karlsson was great, but the postseason has put a spotlight on a player such as Jean-Gabriel Pageau, who deserves it.
 Not only is the Senators center second in playoff scoring with five goals, he's also a guy who should be on a lot of Selke Trophy ballots.

 7. (7) New York Rangers

 After they ousted the Montreal Canadiens in the first round, everything seemed to line up perfectly for the Rangers.
 They had the path carved out for them, so dropping the first two games in Ottawa ranks up there with Washington's stumble as the biggest early disappointments of the second round.
-Henrik Lundqvist was great against the Canadiens, but then allowed six goals in Game 2 versus the Senators -- a team not necessarily known for lighting things up offensively.
+Goalie Henrik Lundqvist was great against the Canadiens, but then allowed six goals in Game 2 versus the Senators -- a team not necessarily known for lighting things up offensively.

 8. (4) St. Louis Blues

 Here's the deal: I still like the Blues.
 But if we're ranking these teams in terms of who is most likely to win the Stanley Cup at this point, which we are, their path is too tough after dropping two of three against the Predators.
-Even if they pull off a series comeback against Nashville, there will be a great team waiting in the Western Conference finals.
+Even if they pull off a series comeback, a great team will waiting in the Western Conference finals.
 Goalie Jake Allen had to be perfect again in Round 2, and he hasn't been, registering a .900 save percentage against the Predators in three games.